antonmartinsson/GaugeKit/README.md

 Gauge(title: "Speed", value: 88, colors: [.red, .orange, .yellow, .green], additionalInfo: additionalInfo)
 ```

 If you leave any of the strings as nil, the Text instance responsible for displaying that string will not be rendered.
-So if you just want to create a gauge with a short description and no secondary title, this is also a valid init:
+So if you just want to create a gauge with a short description and no secondary title or body, this is also a valid init:

 ```swift
 let description = "This is a description."